Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 # Releases

+## Build 1678

+* Stops audio playback when you stop a game (#968)

+* Multi-touch events now responds to multiple-finger inputs, and does not ignore the second touch (#909, follow up from #854 and the improvements in build 1567).

+* Fixes a crash when going back to the homescreen that was introduced in the last release.

+* Short-term fix for Skeleton/Bones editor crash (Xcode Crash reports), with telemetry to try to find the root cause.

+* Shift+two finger move on the trackpad will now pan, rather than rotate (#913).

+* Pinch gestures on the trackpad no longer zoom too much (#904).

+* Renaming on the Scene Pad and the Sprite Editor now requires a long-press and selecting "Rename", rather than being a "Rename on tapping a selected element"
+  #988.
+We are hoping that this will be a slightly better experience.

+* Fixes icons not showing up for projects that are created in an external location (#997 and public bug #57).

 ## Build 1660

 * IO Errors are now reported on a native UI, rather than the Godot native UI